Live (band): Kowalczyk's departure, the Gracious Few, and The Turn: 2009–2015

 Live returned from their nearly three-year hiatus on March 12, 2012, with Chris Shinn, formerly of Unified Theory, as their new lead singer.
 The new lineup performed before an invited audience at the Strand-Capitol Performing Arts Center in York.
 They performed with new touring members, including Gracious Few bandmate Sean Hennesy on rhythm guitar and Alexander Lefever on keyboards.
-In July 2012, Live commenced more legal proceedings against Kowalczyk for misuse of the band's name while promoting his live performances.
+In July 2012, Action Front Unlimited, Inc., a company co-founded by Taylor, Gracey, and Dahlheimer to handle Live's trademarks and intellectual property, commenced more legal proceedings against Kowalczyk for misuse of the band's name while promoting his live performances.
 Live's first major tour with Shinn was as part of the Summerland Tour 2013, playing 35 shows across the US.
 Other featured bands were Everclear, Filter, and Sponge.

 Live's first album to feature Shinn, The Turn, was released on October 28, 2014.
 The record's first single, "The Way Around Is Through", was uploaded to YouTube on September 10, 2014, and officially released on September 16.

 During 2014–2015, Kowalczyk embarked on a worldwide tour, playing acoustic "unplugged" shows celebrating the twentieth anniversary of the release of Throwing Copper.
 Zak Loy accompanied Kowalczyk on this tour, playing guitar, mandolin, pedal steel, and singing backing vocals.